 - Two light sources (flashlight and/or headlamp, plus extra batteries and replacement bulbs).

 - 20 feet of 1-inch tubular nylon webbing.

 - Tools needed for particular functions such as navigation, record keeping, marking, and communication.

 - Subject find and stabilization supplies, such as basic first-aid equipment and an extra space blanket to keep the subject warm; these can be based on weather and availability of medical services.

-maybe it’s enough to end our discussion about search and rescue merit badge, to complete other answers you can check the pamphlet.
+maybe it’s enough to end our discussion about the search and rescue merit badges, to complete other answers you can check the pamphlet.